Meenda Sorgam: Soundtrack

 Music was composed by T. Chalapathi Rao and lyrics were written by Kannadasan, Subbu Arumugam and P. S. Gopalakrishnan.
 Sridhar signed on Rao as the composer after working with him in Amara Deepam (1956).
 He initially wanted Pattukkottai Kalyanasundaram to write the lyrics, but could not hire the poet due to his death.
-The song "Kalaiyae En Vazhkaiyin" is set in Bageshri raga, and "Aadum Arul Jothi" is set to Kalyani.
+The song "Kalaiyae En Vazhkaiyin" is set to Bageshri raga, and "Aadum Arul Jothi" is set to Kalyani.

 Release and reception

 Meenda Sorgam was released on 29 July 1960.
+In the promotional posters, Sridhar was billed as "Kalaignar Thilakam" without his consent, which angered him.
+The title was previously bestowed upon him by the Madurai Students' Federation soon after the success of Kalyana Parisu (1959).
 The Indian Express praised the performances of the cast, particularly Ganesan, Padmini and Thangavelu, along with Vincent's cinematography.
 Kanthan of Kalki appreciated Ganesan's performance, but felt it lacked newness, though the film could be watched more than once.
 According to historian Randor Guy, the film did not succeed commercially, as it was thought to be too highbrow and idealistic.